Biking in Breck

 Boreas Pass Road was originally the Breckenridge Pass during the 1860’s.
 It was a route used by prospectors during the gold rush that were crossing from South Park in search of gold in the Blue valley around Breckenridge.
 It was widened to enable stagecoaches to use it during 1866 and during 1882 there were narrow gauge tracks laid on the pass.
 The pass was renamed Boreas by Sidney Dillion who had supervised the track lying to honor the Greek god of North Wind.
 This is a great road to view Fall colors and it also a nice ride for larger groups and families with younger children.

+Looking for a place to stay?
 Check out a few of our favorite properties for your summer vacay…